Danielskauge/actuator_modeling/README.md

 *   **PyTorch Lightning**: Chosen to simplify boilerplate training code, enable easy multi-GPU training, provide robust checkpointing, and integrate well with logging and callbacks.
 *   **Hydra for Configuration**: Provides a highly flexible and powerful way to manage all aspects of the project (data, model, training, logging) through YAML files and command-line overrides.
 This facilitates experimentation and reproducibility.
 *   **Two-Stage Evaluation Strategy**: Controlled by `evaluation_mode`.
     1.  **Global Mode**: First, verify the model can learn from the entire dataset distribution.
+Normalization statistics are derived from the training split of this global dataset.
     2.  **LOMO CV Mode**: Second, specifically test generalization to unseen inertias, which is critical for real-world applicability.
-This separation allows for a more structured approach to model development.
+Normalization statistics are derived *independently for each fold* from that fold's specific training data (excluding the held-out inertia).
+This separation allows for a more structured approach to model development and ensures valid generalization assessment.
+*   **Input and Target Normalization**:
+    *   Input features (after initial unit conversions by `ActuatorDataset`) and target torque values are statistically normalized (z-scored) before being used by the neural network for training.
+    *   The normalization statistics (mean and standard deviation) are calculated by `ActuatorDataModule`, ensuring they are derived only from the appropriate training set (either the global training set or the fold-specific training set in LOMO CV).
+    *   `ActuatorModel` performs the normalization of inputs and targets, and denormalizes its output predictions before metric calculation, ensuring metrics are in interpretable physical units.
+This is crucial for stable training and proper model evaluation.
 *   **Feature Engineering in `ActuatorDataset`**: Centralizing feature calculation (angles to radians, derivatives, `tau_measured`) within the dataset class ensures consistency.
 The model now uses 3 core input features per timestep (`current_angle_rad`, `target_angle_rad`, `current_ang_vel_rad_s`).
 *   **Residual Modeling (`ActuatorModel`)**: The option to predict a residual torque (actual torque minus a physics-based model component) can sometimes help the model focus on learning the more complex, unmodeled dynamics.
 For the physics-based component, the target angular velocity (for the `kd_phys` term) is assumed to be zero.
+The normalization strategy correctly handles the scales when combining learned residuals with the physics-based component.

 ## 7. Future Work and Extensions